mosip/documentation/docs/ID-Authentication-APIs.md

 # e-KYC Service (Public)
-This service details authentication (eKYC auth) that can be used by authentication partners to authenticate a resident and send resident's KYC details as response.
+This service details authentication (eKYC auth) that can be used by authentication partners to authenticate an individual and send individual's KYC details as response.
 Below are various authentication types supported by e-KYC authentication:

 1. OTP Authentication - OTP
 2. Biometric Authentication - Fingerprint, IRIS and Face